What causes a Sleep Disorder

 People who work night shifts often experience sleep disorders.
 Their working schedule does not allow them to sleep when they start to feel drowsy at night.
 Their routine goes contrary, and hence, messes up with their biological clocks.

 Drugs can disrupt your sleep.
-It can be antidepressants medication, blood pressure pills, and over-the-counter cold medicine.
+It can be antidepressant medication, blood pressure pills, and over-the-counter cold medicine.

 Most adults over the age of 65 start experiencing some sort of sleep disorder.
 It is still unclear whether it is a result of aging or the medications that older people commonly use.